openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 * Understand where to put your transformation code

 ### Transformation Library Structure
-Transformation library is independent from Inference Engine target library named as `inference_engine_transformations` and is located in the `src/common/transformations` directory.
+OpenVINO transformations are located in the `src/common/transformations` directory.

 Transformations root directory contains two folders:
 * `ngraph_ops` - Contains internal opset operations that are common for plugins.